Latest on Labuan Company Tax

 4. Exempt Malaysian citizen from the payment of income tax on 50% of gross housing allowance and gross allowance received by that individual from exercising an employment with a Labuan entity in Labuan.

 Late lodgement will subject to penalty directly imposed by the IRB Authority.
-The consequences by failing to comply with the regulations may effect the renewal visa process.
+The consequences by failing to comply with the regulations may affect the renewal visa process.
 Feel free to email us at firstname.lastname@example.org if you need assistance for your Labuan Company tax issues.
 We “simplify the complexities” !